 image 3

-After narrowly getting re-elected to a second term, incumbent James Madison still had to contend with the war which wasn’t showing any signs of ending as evidenced by the infamous moment in August of 1814 when British soldiers set the White House on fire leading to President Madison, his wife Dolly and the rest of the White House staff to exit the building all while the First Lady was able to save a very important painting of George Washington.
+After narrowly getting re-elected to a second term, President James Madison still had to contend with the War of 1812 which wasn’t showing any signs of ending as evidenced by the infamous moment where in August of 1814 British soldiers set the White House on fire.
+This led to the president, his wife Dolly and the rest of the White House staff to exit the building all while the First Lady was able to save a very important painting of George Washington.

-By December of 1814, the ‘Treaty of Ghent’ was signed by both the British and the U.S. which put an end to the war, yet despite the U.S. not coming out victorious in the conflict many Americans were pleased with how they were able to defend themselves against the British forces.
+By December of 1814, the ‘Treaty of Ghent’ was signed by both the British and the U.S. which put an end to the war once and for all.
+Even though the U.S. didn’t emerge victorious in the War of 1812, many Americans were pleased with how they were able to defend themselves against the British forces.

-This would soon begin a period of patriotism and American Pride throughout the nation with this period often being referred to as ‘The Era of Good Feelings’.
+This would soon begin a period of patriotism and American Pride throughout the nation often referred to as ‘The Era of Good Feelings’.

 James Monroe